auen/tubing_holder/README.md

  * M5 nut and bolt

 # Build Instructions
-I print these on my Ender 3 Pro in PLA using Cura.
+I print these on my Ender 3 Pro in PLA using Cura (60% infill).
 I find conical supports, only touching build plate easiest to remove.
-After the print is finished, drop in an M5 nut and thread the bold in.
+After the print is finished, drop in an M5 nut and thread the bolt in.

 # Pictures
 Recommended print orientation